gbmhunter/blog/content/electronics/components/capacitors/_index.md

 C_{total} = C1 + C2
 \end{align}</p>

 That is, in parallel, *the total equivalent capacitance is the sum of the individual capacitances*.
-This is shown in {{% ref "capacitors-in-parallel" %}}.
+This is shown in {{% ref "fig-capacitors-in-parallel" %}}.

-{{% figure ref="capacitors-in-parallel" src="capacitors-in-parallel.svg" width="600px" caption="Diagram showing the resulting capacitance from two capacitors in parallel." %}}
+{{% figure ref="fig-capacitors-in-parallel" src="capacitors-in-parallel.svg" width="600px" caption="Diagram showing the resulting capacitance from two capacitors in parallel." %}}

 *Connecting capacitors in parallel increases the capacitance.* Parallel-connected capacitors occurs everywhere in circuit design.
 A classic example is bulk decoupling for a switch-mode power supply, which will typically have more than one large capacitor connected in parallel on the input.